 - Georgia O’Keeffe Tours

-Register for one of our three O’Keeffe Tour options.
+Register for one of our O’Keeffe Tour options.

 - O’Keeffe in the Trading Post

 Order the O’Keeffe poster, from our online Trading Post, that was gifted to Ghost Ranch for exclusive reproduction, “Red and Yellow Cliffs”.

 Georgia O’Keeffe and Ghost Ranch

 In 1929 Georgia O’Keeffe travelled to Taos at the invitation of friends Dorothy Brett and Mabel Dodge Luhan.
 It was there she first heard of Ghost Ranch and once even caught a tantalizing glimpse of it from a high plain.
 In 1934 she finally visited the Ranch but was dismayed to learn that it was a dude ranch owned by Arthur Pack and Carol Stanley.However, a place was available for her that night in one of the cottages and, due to another guest’s health emergency, O’Keeffe stayed the entire summer at the Ranch.

 This established a pattern she would follow for years, summers at Ghost Ranch exploring on foot and on canvas the beauty of the place, winters in New York.
 Because she was basically a loner, she sought lodging at the Ranch that was somewhat isolated from the headquarters area.
 Pack offered to rent her his own residence called Rancho de los Burros.
 This suited her very well.